 After completing that course, I decided to go all in and committed to going for one month, five days a week.
 Here's what happened.

 - Weight down: I have been the same weight for years, trying to lose those last pesky pounds that hide my muscles and make me look softer than I'd like.
 I was amazed when I stepped on the scale and realized I was at the weight that I lied about on my driver's license.
-Down five pounds!
+Down four pounds!
 I mean, that's huge when you don't have a ton of weight to lose.
 CrossFit smacked my weight-loss plateau in the face!

 - Less to pinch: OK, so the scale isn't everything.
 I also lost at least one inch around my waist.
 It's not an enormous change, but I can totally tell in the photos because it's the first area of my body my eyes move to whenever I look in the mirror.
 I have had a belly my entire life it seems, and I can finally see it slimming down and that little muffin top diminishing.
 I even noticed a little definition in my obliques!

 - Arm definition: While brushing my teeth a couple weeks in, I happily noticed my biceps bulging but didn't think anything of it until the month was up and people commented on my arms.
 "What have you been doing?" they asked.
 Someone else said when they hugged me, my arms felt stronger.
 Even the Comcast guy who came to fix my cable commented on my "guns."
 I also noticed more definition in my upper back.

 - Toned thighs: I've always had lean legs, thanks to running and inherited genes from my mom, but they look even more toned and defined.
 I slipped on a pair of leggings and loved that I could seen my quad muscles popping out a little.
 Thank you lunges and deadlifts!